 COVID-19: latest information

-- Patients with chronic liver disease who are on immunosuppressants.
+- Patients with a liver transplant

 Further useful information can be found on these websites: